pietervdvn/MapComplete/Docs/Making_Your_Own_Theme.md

 Before you start, you should have the following qualifications:

 - You are a longtime contributor and do know the OpenStreetMap tagging scheme very well.
-- You are not afraid of editing a .JSON-file
+- You are not afraid of editing a JSON file
-- You're theme will add well-understood tags (aka: the tags have a wiki page, are not controversial and are objective)
+- Your theme will add well-understood tags (aka: the tags have a wiki page, are not controversial and are objective)
 - You are in contact with your local OpenStreetMap community and do know some other members to discuss tagging and to help testing